healthchecks/healthchecks/templates/docs/autoprovisioning.md

 # Auto Provisioning

 You can instruct SITE_NAME to automatically create missing checks on the first received ping.
-To enable auto provisiong, use slug-based ping endpoints, and append `?create=1` at the end:
+To enable auto provisioning, use slug-based ping endpoints, and append `?create=1` at the end:

 ```bash